 Lesson 1: People forget and recorded information gets misplaced.
 Listen to instructions, and make your own copies for your personal files.
 This is good advice whether you are a student, a parent, or a business person.

 When the first exiles returned to Jerusalem, they rebuilt the altar to the LORD.
 “Despite their fear” they continuously offered sacrifices in accordance with the Law of Moses.
 Though the temple foundation lay in ruins, the people began steadfastly worshiping God (Ezra 3).
 They face opposition.
 They deal with false offers of assistance.

 Lesson 2: Follow God’s commands, no matter what you feel or what others say about you.

-The book of Ezra contains several letters of correspondence between the kings, officers in the Trans-Euphrates area, and the Jewish leaders concerning the rebuilding of the Temple and the wall of Jerusalem.
+The book of Ezra contains several letters of correspondence between the kings, officers in the Trans-Euphrates area, and the Jewish leaders concerning the rebuilding of the Temple and the Wall of Jerusalem.
 The officers of the Trans-Euphrates area wanted the Jews to cease their work.
 For a time, their efforts succeeded.
 Then King Darius comes to power (Remember he is the king that throws Daniel in the Lion’s Den, then realizes Yahweh is indeed the True God).
 The prophets worked alongside the people.
 God allowed the work to continue while King Darius investigated the report that Cyrus ordered the Jews to rebuild the temple.
 When the edict of Cyrus was found, Darius upheld it and the temple work was completed.

 Lesson 3: Do not believe you are too important to do “manual labor” – even the prophets and priests worked on the construction crew.
 A leader is willing to work with others to get the job done.
-My favorite bosses are those that were willing to do the menial tasks alongside employees rather than simply assign duties.
+My favorite bosses are those who were willing to do menial tasks alongside employees rather than simply assign duties.

 Lesson 4: Help may come from unexpected sources.